Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

-Color hues sound good for us.
+Color hues sound good to us.
 Especially dark blue and other gradient variants that looked glowing.

 Employees’ dress colors were pretty accurate.
-Only some printed dresses had color drop.
+Only some printed dresses had color drops.
 It’s not a dealbreaker.

 The manufacturer claimed 6 seconds for monochrome and 24 for color photo printing.
 Our clock recorded something different.